egr304-team-205-2025-f/EGR304-2025-F-205.github.io/docs/02-Team-Organization.md

 ## Product Mission Statement

-Team 205 aims to develop more user-friendly devices that create a positive impact for day-to-day activities.
+Team 205 aims to brighten our enviornment with audio-activated illumination technology, just as a baby's joyful giggle would brighten yours.